Mall of America Family Guide, Floor By Floor

 Special MOA Events and Amenities

-Check out the Mall of America’s special events schedule to learn about events that are happening around the mall.
-In the past, they have had a skating rink and Ice Castles during the winter and there are other activities throughout the year as well.
+Check out the mall’s special events schedule to learn about events that are happening throughout the building.
+In the past, they have had a skating rink and hosted Ice Castles during the winter and there are other activities throughout the year as well.
 We include family-friendly special events on our calendar.

 Second Tuesday of Each Month: Toddler Tuesdays: Fun & Freebies